When is the best time to file a car insurance claim following a crash?

 Wiley said she always tells her clients the same thing: Check your insurance policy documents.
 "Many insurance policies state that you must notify the insurance company of anything that might lead to a potential claim.
 Also, there are many different state- and insurance company-specific time limits to filing a claim; so, always know of any applicable time limits."

-And of course, if anyone is even remotely injured, *always* file a claim.
-More on that below.
+Of course, if anyone is even remotely injured, always file a claim.

 If you had a one-car accident and you're not injured, next steps are fairly straightforward.
 Any claim you would file in this situation would be considered at-fault collision claim.
 Depending on the value of the damage, an at-fault claim could increase your premium by $2,061 over three years.